AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson2.md

-## Lesson 2: Explore the Firefly app
+## Lesson 2: Explore the Firefly App

 Within the newly created app, you have seen the `.env` file which contains your credentials for running the app.
 Let's explore further.